The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 Prior to the worldwide press given the Church of Satan—and later the publication of The Satanic Bible — the now familiar goat / pentagram / “Leviathan” graphic had not been used as the prime symbol for Satanism.
 Our younger readers may find this hard to believe, but it is a fact.

 Examine the literature and imagery predating the founding of the Church of Satan in 1966: Satanism is usually denoted by inverted crosses or crucifixes and blasphemous parodies of Christian art.
 There are also images of goats and devils, and demons—along with their sigils from grimoires—all used to represent the “satanic.”
-However, the complete graphic which we now call the “Sigil of Baphomet” only became associated as the foremost symbol of Satanism in the public and media consciousness after the founding of the Church of Satan and Dr. LaVey’s use of it.
+However, the complete graphic which we now call the “Sigil of Baphomet” only became associated as the foremost symbol of Satanism after the founding of the Church of Satan and Dr. LaVey’s use of it.
 From its inception, the Church of Satan has been constantly spotlighted in print, film, and television media all over the globe, so this was to be expected.
 The word “Baphomet” dates back to records of Templar trials, and there are ongoing discussions concerning its derivation and meaning.
 However, there is no clear evidence that the symbol which we in the Church of Satan call “Baphomet” is similarly derived; the evidence, if any, has not yet been released in any public forum.

 A discussion concerning the symbolism of pentagrams is contained in Eliphas Lévi’s Dogme et Rituel de la haute magie (1855-56 & 61, translated into English by A. E. Waite under the title Transcendental Magic).
 There are no accompanying illustrations.
 Here is the English translation of the quote: